 Benefits of a Good Night’s Sleep

-According to the U.S. Office of Disease Prevention and Health Promotion (ODPHP), prioritizing rest is one of the best ways to support your immune system and overall health.
+According to the United States Office of Disease Prevention and Health Promotion, prioritizing rest is one of the best ways to support your immune system and overall health.
 Regular adequate sleep at night helps you:

 - Get sick less often.